 Though all our upcoming events, monthly socials, drop in days, and office hours are currently on hold, we are still available by email (cleared daily) and by mobile phone (10am – 6pm weekdays), and you are welcome to join our peer to peer infoshare group on social media Transgender and Intersex NZ – it’s the largest trans forum in Aotearoa with over 1,400 members.
 Your partner, parents, whanau, and supporters are welcome to join it as well.
-Please remember to answer all three of the joining questions and read the kaupapa in the pinned post.
+Please remember to answer all three of the joining questions and read through the kaupapa.

 Services are operating slightly differently in different regions, but you can access your medical records, manage clinical appointments, get support, and more by registering for Manage My Health, here.